Budda Vengal Reddy: Sun and Moon of Renadu

 Both Budda Vengal Reddy and Uyyalawada Narasimha Reddy hailed from the same village, Uyyalawada.
 They are popularly known as "Sun and Moon of Renadu".
 Narasimha Reddy is considered the sun and Vengal Reddy the moon.

 Memorial Committee for The Sun and Moon of Renadu

-A committee (Renati Surya Chandrula Smaraka Samithi) was formed to preserve the memory of two great leaders of that time (Uyyalawada Narasimha Reddy and the Philanthropist Budda Vengal Reddy, both were born in Uyyalawada village).
+A committee (Renati Surya Chandrula Smaraka Samithi) was formed to preserve the memory of two great leaders of that time (Uyyalawada Narasimha Reddy and the Philanthropist Budda Vengal Reddy, both of whom were born in Uyyalawada village).
 Sri Pocha Brahmananda Reddy is the founding president of this committee.